syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

    search: regexp, word, multiple-buffer, and whether searching has wrapped around the buffer (Emacs 22+ only).

- * Optional limiting of search to the active region, controlled by option `isearchp-restrict-to-region-flag'.
+ * Optional restriction of search to the active region, controlled by option `isearchp-restrict-to-region-flag'.
 Deactivation of the active region is controlled by option `isearchp-deactivate-region-flag'.
 Both of these are available for Emacs 24.3 and later.
 You can use `C-x n' (command `isearchp-toggle-region-restriction') during search to toggle